ASSET PROTECTION PLANNING

 Asset Protection Planning

-We get that sentiment.
+At Wilson + Miller in Little Rock, we get that sentiment.
 But you don’t have to incur that risk.
 Powerful tools are available that can protect what you’ve earned from plaintiff’s lawyers and runaway juries.
-And those solutions don’t usually require you to give up control over the management of your assets.
-The solutions are there.
+Better yet, those solutions don’t usually require you to give up control over the management of your assets.
+These solutions are there for you to utilize.
 Why not use them?
 Some of those strategies include:

 - Strategic use of existing state and federal exemptions

 - Limited Partnerships, Limited Liability companies and Limited Liability Limited Partnerships

 - Third-party asset protection trusts